How to Stretch Shoes: Effective Methods for a Perfect Fit

 Can I stretch my new shoes?

-Sure, you can actually stretch your shoes up a half or full size with different stretching techniques.
+Yes, you can expand your shoes by half or the full size using some stretching techniques.

 How long does the stretching process take?